whookie/sqs-demo/doc/03-system-scope-context.md

 ## Communication: Webservice <-> Database
 - The communication between the backend and the database will use whatever spring boot magically decides to use by default.
-- Because this is simply a demo project, the database used is an H2 In-Memory database.
+- Because this is simply a demo project, the database used is a H2 In-Memory database.